irungentoo/toxcore/docs/Group-Chats.md

 <a name="DHT keypair" />
 ### Temporary DHT keypair
 All group related DHT procedures make use of toxcore's temp DHT keypair.
 This keypair is generated when the Tox object is initialized and does not persist across client restarts.
-See the [Announcement/DHT](#Announcement/DHT) section for further details.
+See the [DHT Announcements](#DHT Announcements) section for further details.

 <a name="Founders" />
 ## Founders